wp-plugins/akw-store-locator/readme.txt

 Contributors: AroundKW
 Tags: Store locator, google maps, maps, store finder, store locations, business locator, geocoding, radius, stores, preferred stores
 Author URI: http://www.aroundkwhosting.com/WpPlugins.html
-Version: 1.7.2
+Version: 1.8
 Requires at least: 3.6
 Tested up to: 4.0
-Stable tag: 1.7.2
+Stable tag: 1.8
 License: GPLv2 or later

 Simple, easy to install plugin to view stores around a location.
 Displays the results using Google map.
-Result in miles or kilometers.
+Result in miles or kilometres.

 == Description ==

-The AKW Store Locator plugin helps users view locations of businesses or stores along with phone number, address, distance from the location, preferred location and custom text in a map by just specifying a location and selecting a range or radius of search in kilometers or miles.
+The AKW Store Locator plugin helps users view locations of businesses or stores along with phone number, address, distance from the location, preferred location and custom text in a map by just specifying a store name or location and selecting a range or radius of search in kilometres or miles.
 Preferred stores/businesses will have a higher priority over the normal stores.
 Custom text can be added to each store.
 Administrators can add stores by entering the address or by dragging the map marker.
 Multiple stores can be added at the same time using a .csv file.
 Stores/businesses will be saved to the database.

 Requires WordPress 3.6, PHP 5, mySQL.